sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 1. Only a single local collector is supported
 2. Queue Latency Monitor is supported on TH3 and TH4 platforms only.
 3. Supports only 4 sessions
-4. One egress port can be part of one port-group only.
+4. One egress port can be part of one if-group only.
-5. One port-group can be part of one session only.
+5. One if-group can be part of one session only.
+6. flow-group based monitoring is currently not supported in this release.

+## TBD
+Command to configure time duration that defines how long a latency report's data has to be maintained in the system.

 ## Queue Latency Report format